 Adobe Photoshop is our go-to software for image editing.
 It includes options that allow you to produce good looking images that work well on the web, even retina screens, without creating large file sizes.

 If you don’t have Photoshop there are some alternatives.

 Try to get any photos you’re using on your site to be 70KB or less, unless it’s a full width banner image where 200KB or less should be your goal.
-PNGs should be in the 5 – 15 KB range but could be larger depending on the graphics size.
+PNGs and SVGs should be in the 5 – 15 KB range but could be larger depending on the graphics size.

 One Last Note on Web Image Optimization

 Optimizing website images is one way you as a website owner, can help keep website load times as short as possible.
 A critical component of any SEO strategy should include image optimization.
 Knowing when to use a WebP, a JPEG, a PNG or an SVG will help you to significantly reduce file sizes that you use on your website.
 Also, remember to upload images at a reasonable size.
 Don't upload giant images that kill load time.
 The better optimized your images are, the faster your website.
 Oh yeah, and Google will like you better too.
 And who doesn’t want that?!